aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Sat Dec 28 05:07:52 2024
+Last update: Sun Dec 29 05:08:14 2024

 ### Let's play! 🎮